 A 3D printed box/case for the PCB is partially designed.
 This is based on the Universal Box from Thingiverse with a remix that allows holes in the panels.
 If you are willing to help and know OpenSCAD, please download the .scad file and start working on it, and let us know.

-Assembly instructions can be downloaded in PDF format from this link.
+Assembly instructions can be viewed online, or downloaded in PDF format at this Google document.

 PCB Change Log